DevLUp-Inc/Collab-Template/README.md

 1. [Contributors](#for-contributors) work on code and other assets within this repo.
 2. [Code Reviewers](#for-code-reviewers) review pull requests and merge them.
-3. [Repository Maintainers](#for-repository-maintainers) set up the repo and make project organization decisions.
+3. [Repository Maintainers](#for-repository-maintainers) set up the repo and establish standards for project organization.

 ## Project Organization